Environmental Protection and Other Legislation Amendment Bill 2020

 4.02 pmMr LISTERMixed

-Criticised the government's poor consultation process and the combination of two distinct bills, noting the Queensland Resources Council's scathing assessment of the consultation period.
+Criticised the government's poor consultation record, the absence of regulatory impact statements, and the rushed committee process.
+Noted the Queensland Resources Council's scathing assessment of the consultation process.